AreaLayer/HashPool/README.md

 - Rust Bitcoin
 - BDK

-To build your SDJ application, navigate to the project directory in the terminal and run:
+To build your SDK application, navigate to the project directory in the terminal and run:

 ```cargo
 cargo build